-Each year, thousands of individuals are involved in car accidents that
+Each year, thousands of individuals are involved in

-Georgia law enforcement personnel are always on the lookout for drivers
+that Georgia law enforcement personnel are always on the lookout for drivers

 operating vehicles under the influence.
 While their intentions of keeping

 the roads and highways safe for motorists are mostly good, their actions

 can sometimes violate individuals' rights and result in drivers being

 wrongly accused.
 If you have been charged with DUI, you need to contact

 - I have experience as a former prosecutor.

 - I'm available 24/7 for legal emergencies.

 - I provide personalized legal defense strategies.